-Oral interpretation services must be available and free of charge to all members and potential members regardless of the prevalence of the language.
+Oral interpretation services must be available and at no cost to all members and potential members regardless of the prevalence of the language.
 The Contractor must notify all members and potential members of their right to access oral interpretation services and how to access them.
 Refer to ACOM Policy 404 [42 CFR 438.10(c)(4) and (5)].